Fermionic quantum computation with Cooper pair splitters: Abstract

 \section{Abstract}

-We propose a practical implementation of a universal quantum computer that uses lo- cal fermionic modes (LFM) rather than qubits.
-Our design consists of quantum dots tunnel coupled by a hybrid superconducting island together with a tunable capacitive coupling between the dots.
-We show that coherent control of Cooper pair splitting, elastic cotunneling, and Coulomb interactions allows us to implement the universal set of quantum gates defined by Bravyi and Kitaev~\cite{Bravyi2002}.
-Finally, we discuss possible limitations of the device and list necessary experimental efforts to overcome them.
+We propose a practical implementation of a universal quantum computer that uses local fermionic modes (LFM) rather than qubits.
+The device consists of quantum dots tunnel-coupled by a hybrid superconducting island and a tunable capacitive coupling between the dots.
+We show that coherent control of Cooper pair splitting, elastic cotunneling, and Coulomb interactions implements the universal set of quantum gates defined by Bravyi and Kitaev~\cite{Bravyi2002}.
+Due to the similarity with charge qubits, we expect charge noise to be the main source of decoherence.
+For this reason, we also consider an alternative design where the quantum dots have tunable coupling to the superconductor.
+In this second device design, we show that there is a sweet spot for which the local fermionic modes are charge neutral, making the device insensitive to charge noise effects.
+Finally, we compare both designs and their experimental limitations and suggest future efforts to overcome them.